 |

-#Costa_Rica_Ecotourism Ecotourism is a growing & important sector of the economy here in Costa Rica in which the government has protected 25% of the area with 29 National Parks for all of us to enjoy.
+Ecotourism is a growing plus an important sector of the economy here in Costa Rica The government has done its part by protecting 25% of the area with 29 National Parks for all of us to enjoy.

-Ecotourism immerses travelers into natural areas (so for example in Costa Rica you will see tropical forests which are dry, wet & rain types) This will create environmental awareness through our sense of sight, smell, hearing & touch
+Ecotourism immerses travelers into natural areas So for example in Costa Rica you will see tropical forests which are dry, wet and rain types This will create an environmental awareness through our sense of sight, smell, hearing plus touch

 |